HAS-Tools-Fall2020/Course_Materials/Assignments/Week1_GitHub.md

 ## To Do List
 1. Follow all of the instructions in the [ Setup Instructions](#setup) to install the necessary software and get the course repo's cloned.
 You should be able to do all of the steps except the homework repo **before class on Thursday**.
 1. Email Laura your GitHub user name by **Wednesday at 5pm**.
-2. Complete the suggested GitHub and command line tutorials in the [training activities](#training) section before next week.
+2. Complete the required GitHub and command line tutorials in the [training activities](#training) section before next week.
 3. Accept the homework assignment invitation to create your own homework repo.
 3. Submit your first streamflow forecast and assignment by **noon on Monday** (see forecast submission instructions).